LiteLDev/LeviLamina/docs/engines/legacy_script_engine.md

 1. Put LLSE plugins directly in `/path/to/bedrock_dedicated_server/plugins/`。

-2. Run the server, then the plugins will be migrated to LeviLamina plugin manifest automatically.
+2. Run the server, then the plugins will be migrated to LeviLamina mod manifest automatically.

 3. To load them, you need to restart the server.